judy0ye/static-comp/README.md

 ## :pencil: Description

-This is a recreation of a static comp given by Turing School of Software and Design.
+This is a recreation of a <a href="https://frontend.turing.edu/assets/images/static-comp-challenge-2.jpg">static comp</a> given by Turing School of Software and Design.
 The objective is to build something that respects the integrity of the original design.

 </div>